-Once upon a time on a day in April when it was sunny enough, Lobster and I ventured into the ‘woods’ along what is known as the Ridge.
+Once upon a time on a day in April when it was sunny enough, I ventured into the ‘woods’ along what is known as the Ridge.
 It’s not really a forest but it’s a nice area with trees.
 It’s pleasant for walks and contemplation, and it serves as a shortcut from Woodhouse (my area) to Headingley (another student area).

-I planned to sell this dress that had been in my wardrobe for quite some years, but that I had not worn more than twice, and that I suddenly got an idea for a coordination for.
+I planned to sell this dress that had been in my wardrobe for quite some years, but that I had not worn more than twice, and that I suddenly got an idea for a coordination.
 I thought the bonnet that I wore at the Tealey Run [see here!] would match quite well, so I wanted to try out this coordination one last time before moving on to sell the dress.

 A disclaimer of sorts: yes, this dress is a replica.
 I am actually against replicas since buying this dress and realising it isn’t worth it, so I’m just going to use this space to explain.
 I know it seems really stupid because there are so many photos of me wearing it, but this is just motivation for myself to get the original dress and make even better outfits.
 I hope that makes a little bit of sense, and I also hope the Lolita gods forgive me (;*△*;)

 If you know what a replica is and don’t care, you can skip the text hahaha.

 In the Lolita world, the topic of replicas can cause quite the debate.
 I just want to say something because I feel I have to, but I hope I don’t offend anyone personally.
 In the end, everyone is entitled to their own opinion, I just wanted to explain myself.
 It might also be interesting for those who don’t personally wear Lolita but are interested in it or trying to understand more about it.